Thursday, April 30 at 11:59 PM

-- Click on the CS 102 class and click on Assignment 2.
+- Go to the CS102 class in Gradescope and click on Assignment 2: SQL.

-- Upload your PDF and tag the pages corresponding to each question.
-You may submit as many times as you like before the submission deadline, and we will use your latest submission both for grading and for the late policy.
+- Upload your .ipynb file.
+You may submit as many times as you like before the submission deadline, and we will use your latest submission for both grading and the late policy.

-Create a visualization in Tableau using either World Cup Data or Titanic data (please only choose one and explore multiple aspects of the data).
+Using either the World Cup (PlayersExt.csv) or Titanic (Titanic.csv) data, create an interactive data visualization dashboard using Tableau (please only choose one and explore multiple aspects of the data).
 This is a very open-ended problem; you should experiment with different features in Tableau.
 Full points will be awarded to visualizations that meet all the requirements below.
 While we encourage you to create "detailed" visualizations, you will not be penalized for creating "basic" ones.

 Create one dashboard with the following:

-- At least three different visualization types (e.g. bar chart, scatterplot, map, etc.)
+- At least three different visualization types in the dashboard. (e.g. bar chart, scatterplot, map, etc.)